Welcome to the Whitehall Township Public Library!

 Curbside Pickup: You can place holds on items by calling our front desk or using this website.
 To request items online, you can log into your account, search our catalog, click on the words "Place Hold" on the right side of the record, and submit your contact information.
 When anything arrives for you, we call you to schedule a pickup day.
-Then you can pick them up by coming to our side door during business hours and ringing the doorbell.
+Then you can pick them up at our side door during business hours.

 - When you shop on Amazon, go through Amazon Smile to generate donations for Whitehall Township Public Library.
 Any time you shop this way and choose us as your charity, we receive a percentage of your total purchase.
 In addition to shopping through this link on your desktop or mobile web browser, you can also go through the AmazonSmile Charity Lists in the Amazon Shopping app.

 Museum Passes: The library now offers museum passes to check out!
 Passes are checked out for one week with no renewals and can only be checked out at Whitehall Library.
 You may place a hold on a pass.
 All passes must be returned to Whitehall Library at the circulation desk.
 Overdue fines are $10.00 a day.
 Current offerings include: America on Wheels, Boyertown Museum of Historic Vehicles, Bucks County Children's Museum, Eastern State Penitentiary, Lehigh Valley Heritage Museum, Museum of American Revolution, Mutter Museum, Pearl S. Buck, Reading Museum, & Sigal Museum.

 Newsletter: The library offers a digital version of our monthly newsletter.
 You can still pick up a copy in the building or read it on the Publications page of this website, but now you can get it e-mailed directly to you!
 If you'd like to get our digital newsletter sent to your inbox, you can subscribe using the form at the top of this page.